factorial-io/tobey/README.md

 [Webhooks](https://mailchimp.com/en/marketing-glossary/webhook) are a technique to notify other services about a result, once its ready.

-Once the spider has results for a resource, it will deliver them to a webhook, if one is configured via the `webhook` key.
+Once the crawlwer has results for a resource, it will deliver them to a webhook, if one is configured via the `webhook` key.
 Using the `data` key you can pass through additional information to the target of the webhook.